Looking to bring warmth and cheer to the holiday table? Then you should try these traditional Polish Christmas foods.

 These carp have a light coating with a nice crunchy texture.
 For seasoning, you can keep it simple with a squeeze of lemon, salt, and pepper.

-You didn’t think I would have a Polish foods list without a potato dish, did you?
+You didn’t think I would have a list of Polish foods (or German, French, or Croatian foods for that matter!) without a potato dish, did you?
 Like cabbage, potatoes are a Polish staple, and so is this potato salad.

 You’ll use mayo to bind together a savory mix of potatoes, celery, onions, and dill pickle.
 While this recipe calls for sugar, I usually leave it out.